fiksn/dlc-intro/schnorr.md

 ### Signature

-Signature is the pair (R, s) that must be in a certain relation (very similar to ECDSA just that s is calculated differently)
+Signature is the pair (R, s) that must be in a certain relation

 We choose a random integer k and calculate